jphannifan/x1plus-testing/Speed Adjustment/README.md

 Print speed adjustment on X1, P1, and A1 Bambu printers is applied with a series of 4 different Gcode commmands:

-### M204.1 K
+### M204.1 K1.0
-Acceleration magnitude, or the multiplier that is applied to your slicer profile acceleration settings.
-For "Normal" mode, K=1.0.
-The argument of this command is unitless.
+Acceleration magnitude.
+K is a unitless multiplier of acceleration

-### M220 K
+### M220 K1.0
-Feed rate multipler is used to adjust extrusion and feed rate.
-Similarly to the acceleration magnitude command, this command applies a unitless multiplier to your slicer settings (ie, it WILL override your slicer settings).
-The default value (Normal mode) is K=1.0.
+Feed rate.
+K is a unitless multiplier of feed rate

-### M73.2 R
+### M73.2 R1.0
-Time remaining multiplier.
-This parameter supplied to this command is used to adjust both the time remaining estimate and the displayed speed percentage in the slicer, Bambu Handy, and the touchscreen UI.
-This is easily calculated by dividing the target speed percentage by 100 and taking the inverse of this fraction.
-For instance, 200% speed would be a time multiplier of 100/200 = 0.5.
+Time remaining.
+The percentage speed is calculated from the inverse of R x 100.

-### M1002 set_gcode_claim_speed_level
+### M1002 set_gcode_claim_speed_level 5
-This command is used by the UI to find the correct string value for a speed profile.
-It does not have any effect on print behavior.
-If you are applying your own speed profiles, you may exclude this command.
+Tells the UI which string to display ("Silent", "Normal", "Sport", or "Ludicrous").
+It can be ommitted

-## Interpolating to define custom speed profiles
+## Interpolation of M204.2 and M220 parameters

 Below are the parameters for each of Bambu's speed profiles obtained from log data.
 X1Plus uses cubic spline interpolation and linear extrapolation to calculate acceleration magnitude and feed rate, which it then publishes to the printer when the 'Apply' button is pressed.